rakshatam/song-genre-predictorv2/README.md

 - A lightweight, static HTML/JS interface hosted on Cloudflare Pages.
 - Handles user authentication and multipart/form-data file uploads.
 - Communicates with the backend API via dynamic tunneling URLs.

+### 4. Monitoring Stack (Local Observability)
+- **Prometheus**: Automatically scrapes the `/metrics` endpoint on the FastAPI backend every 5 seconds to track CPU usage, prediction latency, and error rates.
+- **Grafana**: Visualizes the Prometheus metrics on a live dashboard running locally.

+### 5. Kubernetes Scaling (Infrastructure-as-Code)
+- The repository includes production-ready Kubernetes manifests (`k8s/`) including a `Deployment`, `LoadBalancer Service`, and a `HorizontalPodAutoscaler` (HPA).
+- *Note: We intentionally rely on `docker-compose` for the local environment because running a full local Kubernetes node (like Minikube) alongside the PyTorch model exceeds typical consumer hardware RAM limits.
+The `k8s/` files are provided specifically for cloud migration.*

 ## Workflow